NikhilNarayana/FRC-YouTube-Uploader/README.md

 If you are still in need of assistance, feel free to contact me.

-## Current Feature Set:
-* Upload Videos
-* Add Custom Thumbnails to a video or even a whole playlist
-* Add to Playlist(s)
-* Get match results from TBA and add them to description
-* Add videos to The Blue Alliance automatically

-Things to do in the future:
-* GUI
-* Automate everything so only a single human input is required

 ### Notes
 Most of the code was built specifically for the 2016 Indiana State Championship, but I attempted to make it clear what needed to be changed for this to be used at any event.
 Ideally the future of this program will be a GUI that eliminates the need for any code changes and relies on the user to just feed it the info once per event.